sugoidogo/haxe-ipc/README.md

 # haxe-ipc
 IPC library written in haxe for all [sys targets](https://haxe.org/manual/std-sys.html).
+If you'd like to help get this library working for your non-sys target, please open an issue!
 Below is an example in haxe.
 ```haxe
 class Server{